 Given the nature and scope of the Group's operations, the Board considers that the current composition of the Board is of the appropriate size and with the right mix of skills and experience in meeting the Group's current needs and requirements.
-A profile of each Director is presented on page 7 and 8.
+A profile of each Director is presented on pages 8 to 9.